Minotaur-nator/The-Minotaurs---GROUP-21/README.md

   DB_NAME = "skill_inventory_db"
 The application will automatically attempt to create the skill_inventory_db database and the team_skills table if they do not already exist on the first run.

-## Run the Streamlit Application Start the application from your terminal:
+## Run the Streamlit Application
-streamlit run <your-script-name>.py
+Start the application from your terminal: streamlit run <your-script-name>.py
 (Assuming your file is named something like main.py) The application will launch in your browser, typically at http://localhost:8501.

+## Usage
-## UsageThe application is split into two main sections:
+The application is split into two main sections:
 1. Add New Skill Entry Use the form in the left column to add new data:
    Person's Name: The team member's name.Skill Name: The specific skill (e.g., Python, SQL, Cloud Architecture).
    Proficiency Level: Select from Beginner, Intermediate, or Expert.
 Click "Save Skill Entry" to commit the data to MySQL.